Federal Watchdog Warns EPA Is Failing To Enforce Lead Paint Abatement Rules

 The report also found that the EPA hasn't been tracking other basic information about its enforcement of the lead paint rules, including how EPA employees in different parts of the country reach out to residents about risk from lead paint dust and keep track of the agency's own inspections of properties under construction.

-The inspections that the agency did report doing suggest that, on average, less than 1% of renovators in the U.S. who are working on homes with lead-based paint have been inspected over the last 5 years, although the number of inspections vary dramatically by region.
+The inspections that the agency did report doing suggest that, on average, fewer than 1% of renovators in the U.S. who are working on homes with lead-based paint have been inspected over the past five years, although the number of inspections vary dramatically by region.

 In the region that includes Texas and the four states bordering it, for example, the agency reported an average of just 18 lead-based paint inspections each year.
 A spokesperson for the agency declined to comment specifically on the inspection rates.

-"If you're not out there inspecting you can really have serious problems," says Olson.
-"To have so few inspections is sending a signal that it's okay not to be carrying out the law."
+"If you're not out there inspecting, you can really have serious problems," says Olson.
+"To have so few inspections is sending a signal that it's OK not to be carrying out the law."

 Monday's OIG report makes six recommendations to the EPA, including that the agency figure out which renovation firms are working on buildings that involve lead-based paint; that the EPA monitor childhood blood lead levels to make sure children are being protected; and that it come up with specific goals to make sure the agency is enforcing lead rules.